keboola/connection-docs/components/extractors/other/hibob/index.md

 ## Output

-When you successfully load data from HiBob, the HiBob extractor will provide you with four tables:
+When you successfully load data from HiBob, the HiBob data source connector will provide you with four tables:

 - `employees`: Contains employee data.
 - `employee_work_history`: Provides information about employee work history.